JaneliaSciComp/SongExplorer/README.md

     $ git -C <path-to-songexplorer-repo> pull
     $ conda env remove --name songexplorer
     $ conda build purge-all

+To update the conda recipe, tag a new version and make a github release, then update "meta.yaml" with the new version number and new hash for the tar.gz
+asset:

+    $ openssl sha256 <github-tar-gz-file>

 Currently, there is a [bug](https://github.com/mamba-org/mamba/issues/1826) in mamba on apple silicon.
 The workaround is: